 Welcome to Contemporary Performance, a social network and community organizing platform providing artists, presenters, scholars and festivals a platform to meet, share work, and collaborate.
 The term Contemporary Performance is used to describe hybrid performance works and artists that travel between the fields of Experimental Theatre & Dance, Video Art, Visual Art, Music Composition and Performance Art without adhering to one specific field’s practice.

 Editor In Chief: Caden Manson is a director, media artist, and teacher.
 He is co-founder of the media ensemble bigartgroup.com and network, blog, and publisher, contemporaryperformance.com.
-He has co-created, directed, video- and set designed 18 Big Art Group productions.
+He has co-created, directed, video and set designed 22 Big Art Group productions.
 Manson has shown video installations in Austria, Germany, NYC, and Portland; performed PAIN KILLER in Berlin, Singapore and Vietnam; Taught in Berlin, Rome, Paris, Montreal, NYC, and Bern; the ensemble has been co-produced by the Vienna Festival, Festival d’Automne a Paris, Hebbel Am Ufer, Rome’s La Vie de Festival, PS122, and Wexner Center for The Arts.
-Caden is a 2001 Foundation For Contemporary Art Fellow, is a 2002 Pew Fellow and a 2011 MacDowell Fellow.
-Writing has been published in PAJ, Theater Magazine, and Theater der Zeit.
-Caden is currently an associate professor and graduate directing option coordinator of The John Wells Directing Program at Carnegie Mellon University’s School of Drama.
+Caden is a Foundation For Contemporary Art Fellow, Pew Fellow, and a MacDowell Fellow.
+His writing has been published in PAJ, Theater Magazine, and Theater der Zeit.
+Caden is head of the graduate directing option at The John Wells Directing Program at Carnegie Mellon University’s School of Drama.

 In this site you will find:

-- News – blog posts on performances, creations, artists, touring, and theory
+- News – blog posts on artist opportunities, performances, creations, artists, touring, and theory

 - Members – join a growing global network of artists, curators, venues, and scholars